HarshitDawar55/Terraform-Multiple-Integrations/README.md

 # Terraform-Multiple-Integrations
 :sparkles::fireworks::tada: Important points about this Repository!!!!! :tada::fireworks::sparkles:

+* This Repository will act as a reference/guide to explore Terraform and its providers.

+* Codes in this Repository consists of various Terraform providers like AWS, Kubernetes, etc. There are many more Integrations to come in this Repository.

+*  Each project in this Repository has been properly explained with comments.

 # What is Terraform?
 ![Terraform](Images/TM.png)

 * Terraform is a provisioning tool.

-* It is considered to be a part of DevOps World.
+* It is a part of DevOps World.

 * Terraform is used to provide Infrastructure as a Code (IAAS).